LeighGoedecke/coding_challenge/README.md

-# Zendesk Search
+# Zendesk Search :telescope:

 Zendesk Search is a command line application written in python which searches through company data and displays the results in a human readable format.

 ## About

-* TODO REMOVE INDEX CHAT HERE (and write more informally , I did blah blah) Zendesk Search accepts json data stored within the `/resources/` folder.
-Zendesk Search indexes the data both by primary id and by each searchable field so that searches execute quickly even as the size of the data sets increase.
-Based on the relationships between each data set, as defined in `/src/models/`, search results which directly relate to the search query are presented along with associated data.
+Zendesk Search accepts json data stored within the `/resources/` folder.
+Users input which data set they'd like to search against and Zendesk Search presents data directly related to the search query along with associated data.
+Relationships between data sets are specified within `/src/models/`.

 ## Getting Started
 ### Prerequisites